toddledev/documentation/docs/09-components/04-compositions/index.md

 **Fixed nested structure**:
 - Has predefined internal structure with built-in elements
 - Structure and content controlled by the card component itself
-- Users cannot modify the internal structure
+- Developers cannot modify the structure directly when using it

 **Slot-based assembly**:
 - Provides empty placeholder areas (slots)